-For example, the FBconst model, which adopts $f{th} = 1$ irrespective of local conditions, yields a cosmic star formation history that is weighted too strongly to early cosmic epochs, resulting in the formation of galaxies that are too compact and too quiescent at the present epoch.
-The dominant cause of the shortcomings of the FBconst model (and also the FB $\sigma$ and FBZ models) is spurious, numerical radiative losses that artificially suppress the impact of energy feedback.
-Because (at a fixed resolution and heating temperature) the cooling time of a hydrodynamic resolution element decreases more rapidly with increasing density ( $\propto n{\rm H}^{-1}$ ) than does its sound crossing time ( $\propto n{\rm H}^{-1/3}$ ), there exists a threshold density above which a resolution element radiates away injected heat before it can expand (Dalla Vecchia & Schaye 2012).
+Analysis of the calibrated simulations also highlights that calibration against the z = 0.1 GSMF alone is insufficient to ensure the accurate reproduction of a broad range of galaxy scaling relations.
+In particular, the FBconst model, which adopts $f{\rm th}=1$, irrespective of local conditions, yields a cosmic star formation history that is weighted too strongly to early cosmic epochs, resulting in galaxies that are too compact and too quiescent at the present epoch.
+The dominant cause of these shortcomings is spurious, numerical radiative losses that artificially suppress the impact of energy feedback.
+Because (at a fixed resolution and heating temperature) the cooling time of a hydrodynamic resolution element decreases more rapidly with increasing density ($\propto n{\rm H}^{-1})$ than does its sound crossing time ($\propto n{\rm H}^{-1/3}$), there exists a threshold density above which a resolution element radiates away injected heat before it can expand (Dalla Vecchia & Schaye 2012).
 At intermediate resolution, approximately half of all stars in the FBconst model form from gas with density above this threshold, resulting in the formation of galaxies that are too old, too passive and too compact.
 This demonstrates that it is possible to resolve the overcooling problem at the halo scale (i.e. ensuring that haloes form galaxies whose masses are consistent with constraints from, for example, abundance matching techniques) without addressing the angular momentum problem, and hence still yielding a galaxy population that is clearly unrealistic.

 The problem is, partially, a consequence of the inability of cosmological simulations to resolve the formation of the first stars.
-The first galaxies whose formation can be captured are necessarily associated with haloes that have not vet been subject to internal feedback processes, exhibiting unrealistically high gas fractions and star formation efficiencies, and potentially triggering a cycle of overestimated radiative losses.
-The FB $\sigma$ and FBZ simulations, for which $f{th}$ increases with decreasing dark matter velocity dispersion and metallicity, respectively, successfully interrupt this cycle by appealing to $f{\rm th} > 1$ for stars forming within nascent galaxies.
+The first galaxies whose formation can be captured are necessarily associated with haloes that have not yet been subject to internal feedback processes, exhibiting unrealistically high gas fractions and star formation efficiencies, and potentially triggering a cycle of overestimated radiative losses.
+The FB σ and FBZ simulations, for which $f{\rm th}$ increases with decreasing dark matter velocity dispersion and metallicity, respectively, successfully interrupt this cycle by appealing to $f{\rm th}>1$ for stars forming within nascent galaxies.
 However, this modification alone is insufficient to inhibit the onset of numerical overcooling.
-The comoving stellar mass density of these simulations rises much more rapidly than observed at early cosmic epochs, indicating that star formation is initially too efficient, and must decline (too) strongly at later times in order to reproduce the observed stellar mass density, and the GSMF, at z = 0.1.
+The comoving stellar mass density of these simulations rises much more rapidly than observed at early cosmic epochs, indicating that star formation is initially too efficient, and must decline (too) strongly at later times in order to reproduce the observed stellar mass density, and the GSMF, at z=0.1.
 As in FBconst, galaxies in these simulations exhibit massive, compact bulges that are a classic signature of overcooling.

-The suppression of numerical losses is crucial not only to ensure that the growth of galaxies is appropriately regulated, but also to minimize the risk of misinterpretation.
+The suppression of numerical losses is crucial not only to ensure that the growth of galaxies is appropriately regulated, but also to minimise the risk of misinterpretation.
 If significant numerical losses are overlooked, the macroscopic efficiency of feedback (as adopted in a particular simulation) will be underestimated.
 The energy budget then required for outflows to balance inflows, and so to reproduce a realistic galaxy population, will be overestimated.
 Spurious conclusions are then easily drawn.
-For example, if numerical losses associated with star formation feedback are overlooked, one might conclude that the shallow faint end of the GSMF can only be reproduced by appealing to non-standard solutions such as a topheavy IMF, gravitational preheating or the adoption of a warm dark matter cosmogony.
+For example, if numerical losses associated with star formation feedback are overlooked, one might conclude that the shallow faint end of the GSMF can only be reproduced by appealing to non-standard solutions such as a top-heavy IMF, gravitational preheating or the adoption of a warm dark matter (WDM) cosmogony.
 In the case of more massive galaxies, overlooking numerical losses might lead to the inference that very efficient AGN feedback is necessary to regulate star formation.
 These conclusions may of course be reasonable, but they should only be inferred from the analysis of simulations with demonstrably insignificant numerical radiative losses.